WuYanru2002/Geo-ATBench/README.md

 - `GSC_only.py` performs classification using only GSC features.
 - `get_GSC_feature.py` extracts GSC feature representations from text embeddings using a pretrained BERT model.

+### 4. Example

+An example audio file and its corresponding metadata.

 ---